pjpollot/pjpollot/README.md

 # Current situation

-- Living in Tokyo, Japan. 🗾
+- Living in the region of Tokyo, Japan. 🗾
 - Working as an AI engineer at [10ANTZ inc.](https://10antz.co.jp/). 👨‍💻

 # About my skills